 While the Anglicized versions of Irish names are often familiar to people, their Irish Gaelic heritage is often unknown.
 The original Gaelic form of the name Kannen is O Canain, from the word "cano," which means "wolf cub."

 The surname Kannen was first found in Tirconnell (Irish: Tír Chonaill) present day Donegal, located in Northwestn Ireland in the province of Ulster, where they held a family seat from very ancient times.

 Early History of the Kannen family

-Another 290 words (21 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early Kannen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kannen research.
+Another 156 words (11 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early Kannen History in all our PDF Extended History products and printed products wherever possible.

 Kannen Spelling Variations

 Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
 Spelling variations revealed in the search for the origin of the Kannen family name include Cannon, O'Cannon, MacCannon, Cannan, Cannen, Cannin, MacCannan, McCannon, McCannan and many more.

 Early Notables of the Kannen family (pre 1700)